 Development branches provide isolated copies of your database schema where you can make changes, experiment, or run CI against.
 Instantly branch your production database to create a staging environment for testing out your schema changes.

-Learn more about branching databases.
+Learn more about database branching.

 Use a development branch to apply schema changes and view the schema diff in the UI or the CLI.
 Once you’re satisfied with your schema changes, you can open a deploy request.